-Kante and Loftus-Cheek to miss US trip
+Chelsea's Kante and Loftus-Cheek miss US tour

 But travellers who are not fully vaccinated against coronavirus are not allowed to enter the United States.

-Currently only US citizens are allowed entry to the country if they are not fully vaccinated.
+Currently only US citizens are allowed to enter the country if they are not fully vaccinated.

 "N'Golo Kante and Ruben Loftus-Cheek will not travel due to their Covid vaccination status," Chelsea said in a statement.